 - Seven electives (three of which must come from the psych department)

 As mentioned, classes are offered in the evenings to accommodate working students, and class sizes are small – an average of 15.
-As a NYU grad student, you will also get hands-on experience working in research labs, either at NYU or elsewhere.
+As an NYU grad student, you will also get hands-on experience working in research labs, either at NYU or elsewhere.

 American University